CyVerse-learning-materials/data_store_guide/step5.rst

  1. Open Files.
  2. Select Other Locations in the Places sidebar.
  3. In the Connect to Server footer, enter the URL for the desired folder to access.
 Note: Files identifies TLS encrypted WebDAV URLs with the scheme davs.
-This means the base for the CyVerse URLs is ``davs://data.cyverse.org/`` instead of ``https://data.cyverse.org/``.
+This means the base for the CyVerse URLs is ``davs://data.cyverse.org/`` instead of ``https://data.cyverse.org/``.  (e.g., ``davs://data.cyverse.org/dav/iplant/home/<username>/``)
  4. Click the neighboring Connect button.
  5. Provide your CyVerse username and password if prompted.